Minister resigns after clash with Tory MSP

 Mr Ross made a formal complaint to the First Minister on Friday relating to the incident, claiming the ministerial code had been breached.

-But Mr Hepburn said, regardless if rules had been broken, “I believe I have not acted in accordance with my own personal code of practice”.
+Mr Hepburn said, regardless if rules had been broken, that “I believe I have not acted in accordance with my own personal code of practice”.

 “This decision is one that I feel is for the best in these circumstances and the one that for my own part feel is the appropriate course of action,” he wrote.